freenas/freenas-docs/userguide/intro.rst

   :guilabel:`Autoconfigure IPv6 with rtsold`, and :guilabel:`NAT`
   options have been added in :ref:`Advanced Jail Creation`.

-* :guilabel:`NAT Port Forwarding` and its associated :guilabel:`Protocol`,
+* :guilabel:`NAT Port Forwarding` and the associated :guilabel:`Protocol`, :guilabel:`Jail Port Number`, and
-  :guilabel:`Jail Port Number`, and :guilabel:`Host Port Number` fields have been added to the :guilabel:`Network Properties` section of :ref:`Advanced Jail Creation`.
+  :guilabel:`Host Port Number` fields have been added to the :guilabel:`Network Properties` section of :ref:`Advanced Jail Creation`.

 * :guilabel:`ip6_saddrsel` and :guilabel:`ip4_saddresel` in